Forming a branch of World Veterinary Poultry Association

 Only one national branch will be recognised for any one country, although regional sub branches of a national branch could be formed.

-Any country with twenty or more WVPA members is entitled to one representative on the Bureau, elected by the national members.
-This Bureau member also acts as the Corresponding Secretary for that country.
-Countries without a Bureau member may appoint a Corresponding Secretary, or be represented by a Corresponding Secretary appointed by the WVPA Secretary/Treasurer.
-The duties of the Corresponding Sercretary are to maintain a contact with the WVPA parent body, to keep national members informed of all the WVPA matters which concern them, and to collect annual subscriptions.
+Any country with ten or more WVPA members is entitled to one representative on the Bureau, elected by the national members.
+This Bureau member also acts as the Corresponding Officer for that country.
+Countries without a Bureau member may appoint a Corresponding Officer, or be represented by a Corresponding Officer appointed by the WVPA Secretary.
+The duties of the Corresponding Officer are to maintain a contact with the WVPA parent body, to keep national members informed of all the WVPA matters which concern them.

-Any person interested in forming a national branch of WVPA should write with details of the proposal to the WVPA Secretary/Treasurer, Dr. Francois-Xavier Le Gros, who will provide further help and information.
+Any person interested in forming a national branch of WVPA should write with details of the proposal to the WVPA Secretary, Prof Dr Rafiqul Islam, who will provide further help and information.
 Details of the functioning of WVPA are laid down in its Constitution and Rules.